 And it's called the motion to proceed, right?

-It's called a motion to proceed, but it it really just begins the debate.
+It's called a motion to proceed, but it really just begins the debate.

-And as the President said uh in the in uh you know, the meeting with the Senators here at the White House on Wednesday was you know, any senator who doesn't vote to begin the debate is basically telling the American people that they're okay with Obamacare.
+And as the President said in the meeting with the senators here at the White House on Wednesday, any senator who doesn't vote to begin the debate is basically telling the American people that they're okay with Obamacare.

-I mean, th you know, y you've told the story like nobody else in the country about the failures of Obamacare.
+I mean, you've told the story like nobody else in the country about the failures of Obamacare.

-I mean, they promised us that insurance premiums would go down by $2,500, they've gone up by more than three thousand dollars a year per plan since two thousand thirteen.
+I mean, they promised us that insurance premiums would go down by $2,500.

 Many counties have no choices.